 Lentigo lesions are distinguished from freckles by their darker color, comparative sparseness, and scattered distribution.
 They also do not darken or increase in number with exposure to the sun, as freckles do.
 (However, be aware that too much sun can cause sunburn in cats, which can lead to melanoma.)

 The spots are the result of the pigment-producing cells called melanocytes making more melanin than the surrounding skin.
 No one knows why some cats have the genetic predisposition for lentigo, but it does seem to afflict cats with orange coloration more than others.
 Cream- and silver-colored cats also occasionally have lentigo.

 Rest assured: Lentigo is not a form of cancer.
 Lentigo is, in fact, completely harmless, like human freckles, and no medical treatment is necessary for the condition.

-That said, one cannot assume that every black spot on your pet is harmless, this is just the most common scenario for orange-colored cats.
-Always have your cat checked out by your veterinarian to be sure.
+That said, one cannot assume that every dark spot on your pet is harmless; this is just the most common scenario.
+Have your cat checked out by your veterinarian to be sure.

 It is always wise to check out any new finding with your veterinarian to rule out something serious, especially if the spots are at all raised, inflamed, or causing your pet discomfort.
 There are many conditions of the nose and lips that are more serious.
 Your vet can provide a hands-on exam to guide your pet's care.